 The Blessed Mother has so many wonderful titles – enough to fill a year’s calendar!
 Many Catholics may have their personal favorite titles for her.
 I’m partial to Mary, Star of the Sea and Our Lady of Knock and of Victory.
 11 years ago, rather dramatic circumstances led me to be devoted to her under the title of Our Lady of Guadalupe.

-It was a Wednesday evening and I was driving on Route 66 in Northern Virginia near Christendom College, where I worked after graduating.
+It was a Wednesday evening in early December and I was driving on Route 66 in Northern Virginia near Christendom College, where I worked after graduating.
 I had put in over 100 hours the previous week and was too exhausted to be driving.
 My car radio and CD player were out of commission so I was trying my hardest to stay awake sans music.
 The next thing I knew, I was jolted awake by the impact of my vehicle colliding with another car.
 I will never know how I got across 4 lanes of fast-moving traffic to the shoulder of that ever-busy highway.
 My Guardian Angel must have taken the wheel for me.

 The gentleman I struck, a military veteran named George who was on his way to a VFW meeting with his sweet wife, was convinced I was intoxicated based on the erratic behavior of my vehicle before it struck his.
 Fortunately, they were driving a Lexus SUV, which was hardly damaged by the impact and kept them safe.
 My little Civic did not fare so well and was off its front axle among other injuries, but it had kept me safe.
 When the State Trooper arrived, he gravely assessed my car’s condition and then surveyed the shoulder where huge cement barrier walls were lined up as part of ongoing construction work.
 I’ll never forget his expression as he turned to me and said: “You should not be alive right now.
 If you hadn’t hit their car, you would have ended up hitting one of these.
 You should not be alive.
 You are extremely lucky.”